Binding HTML with Angular

 template: `<div [innerHTML]="data | sanitizeHtml"></div>`;

-will appear so apply caution when using any of the bypassSecurityX
+This time the alert() fires.
+Apply caution when using any of the bypassSecurityX methods in Angular.